gustofied/OWL/mcts/color/README.md

 [article about enigmaotolgy](https://www.thepipettepen.com/enigmatology-the-art-of-puzzle-design/)

-# We are also interested in colour theory , groups, objects, and maybe a puzzle could form these underlaying principles.
+# We are also interested in color theory , groups, objects, and maybe a puzzle could form these underlaying principles.